 It’s about harnessing the strengths and sacrifices of our ancestors to lead ourselves through our pain, toward the lives we’ve been wanting for generations.

 It’s about an unwavering stance for social and racial justice in yourself and those who are different than you.
 It’s in healing all forms of oppression – starting with how you oppress yourself.
 It’s the embodiment of fascination with beauty, love, connection, and kindness – starting with your own body, mind, and spirit.
-It’s an anti-fragile stance of loving your own struggles and become stronger because of them.
+It’s an anti-fragile stance of loving your own struggles and becoming stronger because of them.
 It’s also about owning your inner sensuality and sexuality, balanced with love and boundaries.

 And, it’s about reclaiming your pride in who you are and in your heritage.
 Not because you fit in, but because you’re at home in your body and you can feel your own goodness.
 Because you can speak your truth and because you keep showing up to be seen and loved as you are.